naturalsolutions/ecoSecrets/README.md

 - `MINIO_ROOT_USER` : the name you want for the Minio user
 - `MINIO_ROOT_PASSWORD` : the password you want for the Minio user

-In the current version (`0.1.1`), you can't modify the `APP_USER` and the `APP_PASSWORD` directly in this file.
+In the current version, you can't modify the `APP_USER` and the `APP_PASSWORD` directly in this file.
 You will be able to modify the admin password trough Keycloak later on.

 ### Launching